Sweetums (Parks and Recreation): Plot

-The Pawnee Parks and Recreation Department considers a potential sponsorship deal with Sweetums, a local candy manufacturer hoping to market "nutritious" snack bars to park visitors.
-Ron (Nick Offerman) supports the deal as he advocates governmental privatization and emphasizes consumer choice over public safety.
-Leslie (Amy Poehler) initially supports the deal as well, until Ann (Rashida Jones) informs her they are filled with unhealthy corn syrup.
-Leslie arranges a public forum for Pawnee park visitors so they can make an informed choice about Sweetums products.
-Ron is unhappy with the arrangement, and gets angry with Leslie worrying about how much he is drinking during a recent outing, feeling she is stifling his personal freedoms.
-During the forum, Sweetums representatives screen propaganda films, highlighting consumer satisfaction, while Leslie responds by screening a 30-year-old Sweetums film which discusses how corn syrup and other snack bar ingredients make cattle unhealthy.
-At the end of Leslie's screening, Sweetums brings in its commercial's primary actor, the company's CEO Nick Newport Jr. (Gary Weeks) and his son and daughter, Denver and Dakota.
-Denver instructs the forum audience members to look under their seats for candy.
-The forum audience exclaims with excitement and ultimately votes in favor of the sponsorship deal.
-Ron taunts Leslie by eating two unhealthful servings of steak ("turf and turf"), but she remains genuinely concerned for his health.
-Ron later apologizes to Leslie for having "been a horse's ass".
+The Pawnee Parks and Recreation Department considers a potential sponsorship deal with Sweetums, a local candy manufacturer hoping to market supposedly nutritious snack bars to park visitors.
+Ron Swanson supports the deal as he advocates governmental privatization and emphasizes consumer choice over public safety.
+Leslie Knope initially supports the deal as well, until Ann Perkins informs her they are filled with unhealthy corn syrup.
+At a public forum convened to discuss the deal, Sweetums representatives screen propaganda films, highlighting consumer satisfaction, while Leslie responds by screening a 30-year-old Sweetums film which discusses how corn syrup and other snack bar ingredients make cattle unhealthy.
+At the end of Leslie's screening, Sweetums brings in its commercial's primary actor, the company's CEO Nick Newport Jr. and his son and daughter, Denver and Dakota.
+They bribe the audience with free candy, after which the forum votes in favor of the sponsorship deal.